aurelia/site-generator/lib/app/docs/api/router/index.md

 * `activate(params: any, routeConfig: RouteConfig, navigationInstruction: NavigationInstruction): ` - Implement this hook if you want to perform custom logic just before your view-model is displayed.
 You can optionally return a promise to tell the router to wait to bind and attach the view until after you finish your work.
-  * `params:any` - No description available.
+  * `params: any` - No description available.
-  * `routeConfig:RouteConfig` - No description available.
+  * `routeConfig: RouteConfig` - No description available.
-  * `navigationInstruction:NavigationInstruction` - No description available.
+  * `navigationInstruction: NavigationInstruction` - No description available.